-In December 2019, the Company determined there was a triggering event, primarily caused by a sustained decrease in the Company's stock price.
-The results of the goodwill impairment test indicated that the carrying value exceeded the estimated fair value.
-Thus, during December 2019, the Company recorded an impairment charge of \$4.8 million related to its goodwill.
+In March 2020 and December 2019, the Company determined there were triggering events, primarily caused by a sustained decrease in the Company's stock price.
+The results of the goodwill impairment tests indicated that the carrying values exceeded the estimated fair values.
+Thus, during March 2020 and December 2019, the Company recorded impairment charges of \$0.8 million and \$4.8 million, respectively, related to its goodwill.
 Further declines in the Company's stock price could result in additional goodwill impairment charges.